Why GTM Engineers Are the Future of Revenue Teams

 Speed of Iteration

 In a traditional ops structure, changing a lead routing rule requires a ticket to RevOps, a meeting to discuss requirements, implementation by an admin, QA by someone else, and deployment.
-In a GTM Engineer-led organization, the engineer identifies the problem in the data, designs a solution, tests it, and deploys it — often in the same day.
-This speed compounds over quarters and years.
+We’ve seen this process take anywhere from 2 to 6 weeks.
+In a GTM Engineer-led organization, the engineer identifies the problem in the data, designs a solution, tests it, and deploys it, often in the same day.

 System Reliability